Bruin-Dev/Intelygenz/docs/SYSTEM_OVERVIEW.md

 - Get all dispatches for a vendor
 - Filter dispatches that are created through the `dispatch-portal`
 - Discard invalid ticket ids or dispatches with not proper fields
-- Split the dispatches by status and then send them to the function to proccess them, there are 3 general functions
+- Split the dispatches by status and then send them to the function to process them, there are 3 general functions
     * Confirmed dispatch:
         - Send sms and append note to bruin when a dispatch is confirmed
         - Send sms and append note to bruin 12 or 2 hours prior the dispatch